Despair, Solidarity For Brazil Storm Victims - UrduPoint

 Nearby is a scene of total chaos.
 A giant swathe of hillside is covered in mud and strewn with the remains of shattered houses.

-Authorities say the disaster killed at least 50 people across the city.
-There are fears the death toll could rise further as rescue workers continue digging through the mud and ruins.
+Authorities say the disaster killed at least 78 people across the city.
+There are fears the death toll, which rose steadily through the day, could climb further still as rescue workers continue digging through the mud and ruins.

 Watching the rescue operation in disbelief, residents shudder with each deafening pass of the helicopters hovering overhead.